According to the government’s own statistics, almost 100 million Americans don’t have plans that must comply with the mandate.

 Large Health Plans for Cities like New York Are Exempt

-All of New York City’s healthcare plans are grandfathered.
-And at least one, and likely several, of those plans do not cover any prescription drugs at all, including contraceptives.
+Plans offered by cities and counties are among the “grandfathered” plans covering 45 million Americans.
+For instance, most of New York City’s healthcare plans are grandfathered.
+And at least one, and likely several, of those plans do not cover most prescription drugs, including contraceptives.

 Disabled Americans Who Depend on Medicare Fall Outside the Mandate